PhantomOffKanagawa/MySQL-Node-Social-Media/README.md

 `ls ./helpers` is a folder of Node.js helper modules
  - `dbHelper.js` interacts with the database and passes access to it as a module
+ - `generate.js` generates new synthetic data, adjustable parameters at the top
  - `passportHelper.js` initializes passport and sets serialize/deserialize methods
  - `reset.js` is a Node.js file run by npm commands `fresh` and `reset` and simply reformats the database
  - `.router.js` manages all the POST and GET middle-man for express

 `ls ./sql` is a folder with all the SQL files
 - `minified` contains copies of some of the files in `./sql` but in a one line to allow running from file
-- `DummyData.sql` contains synthetic data inserts
 - `Queries.sql` contains the SQL Queries for many of the function calls **TODO UPDATE**
 - `ResetTables.sql` contains the SQL to reset the tables
+- `SQLinserts.sql` contains synthetic data inserts
 - `Worksheet.sql` was a file used as scratch paper when developing SQL Queries

 `ls ./views` contains the ejs files used for client side rendering